Mancinek/frontend-nanodegree-arcade-game/README.md

 ### Rules

 You have to collect as much points as possible.
-When you reach _the water_ at the top of the board you will get 1 point.
+When you reach _the water_ at the top of the board you will get 1 point and your score will be updated.
 In case of collision with _enemy bug_ you will lose 1 point and will be reseted to the starting position.
 To get more points you can collect _gems_ - each _gem_ gives you 1 additional point.

 ##Issues